Untangling dust emission and cosmic infrared background anisotropies with the scattering transform statistics: Introduction

 \section{Introduction}

-The cosmic microwave background (CMB) signal encoding the history of the Universe at microwave and far-infrared frequencies is buried deep under the large-scale emission from the Galaxy and the small-scale emission from the extra-galactic sources~\citep{ichiki2014ptep}.
-At frequencies above $200\GHz$, the diffuse thermal emission from our own Galaxy and the cosmic infrared background (CIB,~\citealt{Puget:1996, Lagache:2005sw}) are the primary contributors to foreground emission~\citep{planck-IV:2018}.
-Galactic thermal dust emission provides a wealth of information regarding the complex physical systems that form the ISM~\citep{draine2011book}.
-The CIB is the diffuse radiation from dust particles in star-forming galaxies through the evolution of the Universe and acts as a probe for dark matter distribution and star formation history~\citep{hauser2001araa, planck-XXX:2014, maniyar2018aa}.
-Moreover, CIB plays a vital role in de-lensing the observed CMB $B$-modes~\citep{Larsen:2016}.
-Although they have very different origins, dust emission and CIB share a similar spectral energy distribution; both follow a modified black-body law with a slightly different spectral index.
-Separating these two components is challenging using only the spectral information.
+The cosmic microwave background (CMB) signal encoding the history of the Universe at microwave and far-infrared frequencies is buried deep below the large-scale emission from the Galaxy and the small-scale emission from the extra-galactic sources~\citep{ichiki2014ptep}.
+At frequencies above $200\GHz$, diffuse thermal emission from our own Galaxy and cosmic infrared background (CIB;~\citealt{Puget:1996, Lagache:2005sw}) are the primary contributors to foreground emission~\citep{planck-IV:2018}.
+Galactic thermal dust emission provides a wealth of information regarding the complex physical systems that form the interstellar medium (ISM)~\citep{draine2011book}.
+The CIB is the diffuse radiation from dust particles in star-forming galaxies through the evolution of the Universe, and it acts as a probe for the dark matter distribution and star formation history~\citep{hauser2001araa, planck-XXX:2014, maniyar2018aa}.
+Moreover, the CIB plays a vital role in de-lensing the observed CMB $B$ modes~\citep{Larsen:2016}.
+Although they have very different origins, dust emission and the CIB share a similar spectral energy distribution; both follow a modified blackbody spectrum with a slightly different spectral index.
+Separating these two components is challenging using spectral information alone.